serhiioliinyk/wrgr-devops-tesk-task/README.md

 - [x] Define the infrastructure setup in Terraform, including the required resources, security groups, networking, etc.
 - [x] Use Terraform's state management to keep track of the deployed resources.
 - [x] Create a manifest or configuration files for each service that capture the necessary settings and configurations.
-- [ ] Provide clear documentation or comments explaining the purpose and functionality of each component in the Terraform code.
+- [x] Provide clear documentation or comments explaining the purpose and functionality of each component in the Terraform code.
-- [ ] Demonstrate an understanding of Terraform best practices and module usage where applicable.
+- [x] Demonstrate an understanding of Terraform best practices and module usage where applicable.
-- [ ] It's not necessary to actually deploy the services but to showcase how they would be deployed and managed.

 ## Requirements

 | Name | Version |